Upabjojr/sympy/docs/modules/vector/basics.rst

 Basic Implementation details
 ============================

-.. automodule:: diofant.vector
+.. automodule:: sympy.vector

 Coordinate Systems and Vectors
 ==============================

-As of now, :mod:`diofant.vector` only deals with the Cartesian (also called rectangular) coordinate systems.
-A 3D Cartesian coordinate system can be initialized in :mod:`diofant.vector` as
+As of now, :mod:`sympy.vector` only deals with the Cartesian (also called rectangular) coordinate systems.
+A 3D Cartesian coordinate system can be initialized in :mod:`sympy.vector` as

+  >>> from sympy.vector import CoordSysCartesian
+  >>> N = CoordSysCartesian('N')

+The string parameter to the constructor denotes the name assigned to the system, and will primarily be used for printing purposes.

+Once a coordinate system (in essence, a

+  >>> from sympy.vector import CoordSysCartesian
+  >>> N = CoordSysCartesian('N')

+The string parameter to the constructor denotes the name assigned to the system, and will primarily be used for printing purposes.

+Once a coordinate system (in essence, a

-  >>> from diofant.vector import CoordSysCartesian
+  >>> from sympy.vector import CoordSysCartesian
   >>> N = CoordSysCartesian('N')

 The string parameter to the constructor denotes the name assigned to the